 - Verify: renewal deal created in the right pipeline, with correct properties, right owner, correct renewal date

-- Manually move the renewal deal through stages — verify tasks and notifications fire correctly
+- Manually move the renewal deal through stages and verify tasks and notifications fire correctly

-- Close the renewal deal as Won — verify the next year’s deal is created
+- Close the renewal deal as Won and verify the next year’s deal is created

 If the chain breaks at Year 2, that’s the infinite loop problem.